kori-njoroge/Crms-react-client/README.md

 # Crms-react-client
-A Customer relationship managemement system project as the final project of The Jitu cohort 11 end of training, implelemented in React js
+A Customer relationship managemement system project as the final project of The Jitu cohort 11 end of training, implemented in React js